 This creamy baked blood orange cheesecake is a stunning but simple dessert that showcases blood oranges beautifully!

 I don’t make an awful lot of desserts these days.
-But whenever I’m craving something sweet, I tend to stick to the classics like sticky toffee pudding, trifle and bread pudding.
+But whenever I’m craving something sweet, I tend to stick to the classics like sticky toffee pudding, trifle and bread puddings.
 Good old fashioned comfort food.

 I used to think that I didn’t like baked cheesecakes, favouring the easy no bake kind instead.
 They seemed too rich, heavy and cloying to me.
 But I just hadn’t found the right recipe.